AcademySoftwareFoundation/OpenColorIO/docs/guides/using_ocio/tool_overview.rst

 ociodisplay
 ***********

-A toy image viewer demonstrating the OCIO C++ API.
+An example image viewer demonstrating the OCIO C++ API.

 Uses OpenImageIO to load images, and displays them using OCIO and typical viewer controls (scene-linear exposure control and a post-display gamma control).

-May be useful to users to quickly check colorspace configuration.
+May be useful to users to quickly check a color space configuration.

 ..
 TODO: Link to discussion of OpenImageIO source?